England. Change location

 The Society of Natural Sciences accredits all routes.

-Degree accreditation by the Royal Society of Biology acknowledges academic excellence in the biosciences, and highlights degrees that educate the research and development leaders and innovators of the future.
+Degree accreditation by the Royal Society of Biology acknowledges academic excellence in the biosciences and highlights degrees that educate future research and development leaders and innovators.

-The Institute of Physics recognises our physics route.
+The Institute of Physics accredits the physics route and recognises the astronomy and planetary science route.

 Exploring your options